TJX Companies (NYSE:TJX) Posts Earnings Results, Beats Expectations By $0.08 EPS

 TJX Companies (NYSE:TJX – Get Rating) posted its quarterly earnings data on Wednesday.
-The apparel and home fashions retailer reported $0.68 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.60 by $0.08, MarketWatch Earnings reports.
-TJX Companies had a net margin of 6.76% and a return on equity of 55.47%.
-The company had revenue of $11.41 billion during the quarter, compared to the consensus estimate of $11.58 billion.
-During the same period in the previous year, the firm posted $0.44 EPS.
-The firm’s revenue was up 13.1% compared to the same quarter last year.
+The apparel and home fashions retailer reported $0.68 EPS for the quarter, beating analysts’ consensus estimates of $0.60 by $0.08, MarketWatch Earnings reports.
+The business had revenue of $11.41 billion for the quarter, compared to analyst estimates of $11.58 billion.
+TJX Companies had a net margin of 6.69% and a return on equity of 61.28%.
+The business’s revenue for the quarter was up 13.1% on a year-over-year basis.
+During the same quarter last year, the business earned $0.44 earnings per share.

-The business also recently announced a quarterly dividend, which will be paid on Thursday, June 2nd.
-Stockholders of record on Thursday, May 12th will be paid a dividend of $0.295 per share.
-This is a positive change from TJX Companies’s previous quarterly dividend of $0.26.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, June 2nd.
+Stockholders of record on Thursday, May 12th will be issued a dividend of $0.295 per share.
 The ex-dividend date is Wednesday, May 11th.
 This represents a $1.18 dividend on an annualized basis and a dividend yield of 1.92%.
-TJX Companies’s payout ratio is presently 43.70%.
+This is an increase from TJX Companies’s previous quarterly dividend of $0.26.
+TJX Companies’s dividend payout ratio (DPR) is currently 42.91%.

-Large investors have recently bought and sold shares of the stock.
-Zullo Investment Group Inc. bought a new stake in TJX Companies during the fourth quarter worth about $49,000.
-First Community Trust NA bought a new position in shares of TJX Companies in the fourth quarter worth approximately $57,000.
-Fairfield Bush & CO. bought a new position in shares of TJX Companies in the first quarter worth approximately $68,000.
-Covestor Ltd lifted its stake in shares of TJX Companies by 80.5% in the first quarter.
-Covestor Ltd now owns 2,914 shares of the apparel and home fashions retailer’s stock worth $177,000 after buying an additional 1,300 shares in the last quarter.
-Finally, KC Investment Advisors LLC bought a new position in shares of TJX Companies in the first quarter worth approximately $204,000.
-91.45% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors have recently bought and sold shares of TJX.
+Zullo Investment Group Inc. acquired a new position in TJX Companies during the fourth quarter valued at approximately $49,000.
+First Community Trust NA acquired a new position in TJX Companies in the 4th quarter valued at $57,000.
+Fairfield Bush & CO. bought a new position in TJX Companies in the 1st quarter worth $68,000.
+Covestor Ltd lifted its position in TJX Companies by 80.5% during the 1st quarter.
+Covestor Ltd now owns 2,914 shares of the apparel and home fashions retailer’s stock worth $177,000 after acquiring an additional 1,300 shares during the last quarter.
+Finally, KC Investment Advisors LLC acquired a new position in TJX Companies during the 1st quarter worth $204,000.
+91.45% of the stock is currently owned by hedge funds and other institutional investors.

 About TJX Companies (Get Rating)